 - 1 Air intake on the starter.

 - 2 Air guide plate.

 - 3 Fins on the flywheel.

-- 4 Cooling fins on the cylinder.
+- 4 Clutch cover

-- 5 Cylinder cover (directs cold air over the cylinder).

 Clean the cooling system with a brush once a week, more often in demanding conditions.
 A dirty or blocked cooling system results in the machine overheating which causes damage to the piston and cylinder.